Predictive Modeling of Workers' Compensation

 - The model achieves a 8.7x lift ratio between the top and bottom risk deciles on an out-of-time test set (2022→2023), indicating strong discrimination.

-- The top risk decile captures 17.9% of all recordable injuries, demonstrating strong concentration of risk in the model's highest-risk segment.
+- The top risk decile captures 17.9% of all recordable injuries, compared to 15.1% captured by the current NAICS-4 percentile peer grading approach.

 - The predictive signal reflects persistent establishment-level risk differences, not simply entity size: prior injury rate predicts future rate at Spearman ρ = 0.48, while entity size predicts rate at only ρ = 0.12.